interglobalmedia/wireshark-vs-tcpdump/README.md

 # Wireshark vs tcpdump (macOS)

+## So why use Wireshark or tcpdump?

+Wireshark is popular among IT professionals and cybersecurity professionals alike.
+It is the go-to tool for capturing and analyzing network packets.
+It helps us focus on the root cause of network related problems, and assisting us with network analysis and security.
+Wireshark helps us capture, interpret, filter, and inspect data packets so we can effectively troubleshoot network issues.
+Wireshark's form of connectivity consists of a graphical user interface (GUI) as opposed to a command line interface (CLI).

+tcpdump is a command line utility that allows us to capture and analyze network traffic on our system.
+It is often used to troubleshoot network issues, and as a security tool. tcpdump is powerful and versatile, and includes many options and filters, and can be used in a variety of situations.
+It is also the go-to for running in remote servers or devices where using a GUI is not an option.

 First, in order to be able to compare Wireshark tot tcpdump, I had to install them.

 I already had the command line tool tcpdump installed.
 So tcpdump was ready to use.
 However, I did not have Wireshark installed.
 I first tried to install it via Homebrew, but that does not seem to work anymore.
 Besides, I found on the Wireshark site that with Apple Silicon, it is better to install the binary off the official site anyway.
 So I did.